pblazh/tabula/examples/README.md

-# CSVSS Examples
+# Tabula Examples

-This directory contains examples demonstrating various CSVSS features and use cases.
+This directory contains examples demonstrating various Tabula features and use cases.

 ## Examples